 Which is Best?

-Body contouring and tummy tucks can make a dramatic difference in the way you look.
+When weighing the benefits of having abdominal liposuction vs a tummy tuck remember both can make a dramatic difference in the way you look.
 Taking the time to do research and have your questions answered is a vital part of the process.
 With a clear understanding of the strategy that best suits your unique situation and needs, you can move forward with confidence in yourself and your doctor.

 An expert plastic surgeon such as Dr. Kulick will be available throughout each step of your abdominal reconstruction journey.
 This includes the initial consultation, your final visit, as well as everything in between.